VyrCossont/StarPlug/README.md

 - Intiface Central should show that StarPlug is connected.
 - Open the Battle.net launcher.
 - Use it to start Starcraft.
-  - ⚠️ Currently, you must start StarCraft only after starting StarPlug.
-This will be fixed in a later release.
 - Go to "Options" from the main menu, click the "Game" tab, check the checkbox for "Display APM In Game", and then click the "Ok" button to save your options.
 - Start a game.
 - Your vibrator will begin vibrating when you reach the min APM, and you need to reach at least the max APM to get the highest vibration level.
-  - ⚠️ Currently, you need to quit StarCraft to stop vibration.
-This will be fixed in a later release.
-You can always Ctrl-C StarPlug in the terminal to stop it quickly, but you will need to restart both StarPlug and StarCraft for StarPlug to work after that.
 - Enjoy!